groonga/groonga/doc/source/reference/commands/tokenize.rst

 Syntax
 ------

-``tokenize`` command has required parameters and optional parameters.
+This command takes many parameters.

 ``tokenizer`` and ``string`` are required parameters.
 Others are optional::